Windower/docs/_pages/index.md

 ---
 permalink: /
-layout: Getting Started with Windower
+title: Getting Started with Windower
 ---

 Welcome to the Windower wiki.